The Long Delay to Arithmetic Generalization: When Learned Representations Outrun Behavior: Preliminaries

 \paragraph{Number representation and local arithmetic structure.} We represent each input integer \(n\) in base \(b\) as a sequence of digits \(d_k \cdots d_0\) such that

 Changing the base affects both sequence length and the local digit patterns available to the model.
 We use \emph{local digit structure} to mean arithmetic information that can be recovered from a small neighborhood of nearby, typically low-order, digits, such as parity, short carry patterns, or residue cues that do not require coordination across the full sequence.
-Fig.~\ref{fig:base_inductive_bias} illustrates how the same integer can yield different digit-token counts and the same least-significant position in three bases.